siddg97/tictactoe/README.md

 # tictactoe
-Unbeatable tic tac toe python CLI game
+Unbeatable tic tac toe python CLI game using reinforcement machine learning

 ## Setup:
 1. Clone this repository to your system.